 “I’m glad I have a shell because no one can tell that it’s not a normal eye.”

 Eye loss affects the entire family so we encourage the whole family to be part of the restoration process.
-We feel very privileged to walk beside our younger patients and their families on this journey.
+We feel very privileged to create high-quality prosthetic eyes for children and to walk beside our younger patients and their families on this journey.
 Smiles tell us a lot about the experience of others — take a look at these smiling faces!

 “Hardly anyone ever notices that Fletch is wearing a prosthesis and he looks amazing.
 I wish my scared-new-mom-self had known how small of an issue this was going to be for our Fletch and how he would be able to do all the things other kids do.”